rsyncOSX/RsyncUIdocs/content/post/Built.md

                     var inserted: Bool = addlogexisting(hiddenID,
                                                         resultannotaded ?? "",
                                                         date)
-                    // Record does not exist, create new Schedule (not inserted) if inserted == false {
+                    // Record does not exist, create new LogRecord (not inserted) if inserted == false {
                         inserted = addlognew(hiddenID, resultannotaded ?? "", date)
                     }